russell-archer/StoreHelper/README.md

 The reason is simple and non-obvious:

-> Transactions for consumable products ARE NOT STORED PERMANENTLY IN THE RECEIPT!
+> Transactions for consumable products ARE NOT STORED IN THE RECEIPT!

 The rationale for this from Apple's perspective is that consumables are "ephemeral".
 To quote Apple's documentation (https://developer.apple.com/documentation/storekit/transaction/3851204-currententitlements) for `Transaction.currentEntitlement(for:)`: